zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Lauren says, “I think that we need robots like thos e to automate some of the functions in our factories.”
 The verb “to automate”  (automate) means to do something that doesn’t require your involvement or the involvement of a human being.
 We have another very common term, “automatic ally” – an adverb meaning that something is done by a machine or by a compute r that doesn’t require anyone to go and do anything.
 It just happens.
 “To automate” is the verb from which we get the adverb “automatically” or the adje ctive “automatic.”

-Lauren thinks that her company should get some of t hese robots to automate some of the functions, some of the things that are done in their factories.
+Lauren thinks that her company should get some of these robots to automate some of the functions, some of the things that are done in their factories.
 A “factory” (factory) is a place where things are bui lt – physical things typically like cars or, I don’t know, computers, bookshelves.
 Actu ally, I did my own bookshelves.
 I ordered a set of bookshelves from a company, and they send you the wood, right?
 And then you have to paint the woo d yourself and then put them together.
 And they look really nice, I think.
 They’ re in my office.
 You should come and see them someday.

 Anyway, a factory is a place where things are made and then sold to people already put together.
 (Real men put their own books helves together, you see.)
 Yves, who is a man – there’s also an English name E ve (Eve), which is a